openstack/operations-guide/doc/ops-guide/source/ch_arch_scaling.rst

 "flavors" in OpenStack, you can start to make scaling decisions based on the flavors you'll provide.
-These templates define sizes for memory in RAM, root disk size, amount of ephemeral data disk space available, and number of cores for starters.virtual machine (VM)hardware virtual hardwareflavorscaling metrics for
+These templates define sizes for memory in RAM, root disk size, amount of ephemeral data disk space available, and number of cores for starters.

 The default OpenStack flavors are shown in the following table.